Amalcxc/Covid-tracker/README.md

 # Covid Tracker

 the covid tracker is an App that allows you to keep track of the covid-19 Deaths by country and by date Around the world.
-You can check information by contry and some countries have information for city.
+You can check information by country and some countries have information for the city.

-The app consist of 2 pages.
-Home that shows you all the countries and details page that shows each country and city information.
+The app consists of 2 pages.
+A home that shows you all the countries and details page that shows each country and city information.

 <img src="Screenshot1.png">
 <img src="Screenshot2.png">